kjottkake/php-Ecommerce/readme.md

 The shopping cart page will display the number of items in the cart, the sub total, and the total.

-The shopping cart link in the navbar will also displaly the number of items in the cart.
+The shopping cart link in the navbar will also display the number of items in the cart.

+Once the user clicks 'submit order' a order will be created, the shoppping cart will clear the JSON file and clear the results in the cart page.